Dave McCann (sportscaster): Career

 In the fall of 2010, BYUtv began looking for a new studio host for the True Blue sports magazine program.
 McCann was eventually hired to be the host.
 He began running the show on August 25, 2010, replacing long time producer Toni Cook after she graduated from BYU.
 Despite becoming the leading sports man for BYUtv, McCann continued to operate on KLAS.
 McCann would fly into Salt Lake City and then drive from Salt Lake to Provo for BYUtv games and to record shows, but when he wasn't recording or broadcasting events for BYUtv he continued to be the co-host for "8 News Now This Morning."

 In 2011, BYU's football team became an independent FBS team.
 BYUtv created a full-hour pre-game show and a half-hour post-game show to help get fans ready for the games.
 McCann was hired as one of the hosts, along with Alema Harrington.
 Kathy Aiken provided reports on the players.
 Sheide, Fowler, and David Nixon provided analysis and keys to the game.
 Bullough and Greg Wrubell provided reports from the stadium.

 For home games, BYUtv was authorized to produce their own broadcast.
 McCann was the play-by-play man, with Fowler or Sheide providing the analysis.

 On March 12, 2012, it was announced that McCann would leave KLAS.
 McCann moved from Las Vegas to the Salt Lake area to work for KSL-TV.
 McCann and Mike Headrick replaced the retiring Bruce Lindsay as co-anchors with Nadine Wimmer on KSL's evening newscasts.
 The job at KSL began in June 2012.

 McCann continues doing football, basketball, and True Blue for BYUtv in addition to taking on the new responsibilities.

 McCann also alternated for a time with Wimmer and Headrick in solo anchoring "Deseret News Sunday Edition".
 The program's predecessor, "Sunday Edition" was previously anchored by Lindsay (until his retirement) and then by Richard Piatt before McCann, Wimmer and Headrick took on the assignment..
 In 2019, Doug Wright assumed hosting duties for the program, replacing McCann, Wimmer, and Headrick..

+Personal life

+McCann married to fellow BYU classmate Colleen Parsons in 1989.